What it is

 - Theory of the State and Comparative Political Institutions

 - History of Political Doctrines and Institutions

 - Theory of Socio-cultural Processes, Political and International Cooperation

-- As from this academic year (2017/18) the Doctorate course in European History is now run by the Department of History, Anthropology, Religions, Art, Spectacle
+- As from academic year 2017/18 the European History PhD is run by the Department of History, Anthropology, Religions, Art, Spectacle